Service Unavailability definition

 Service Unavailability is defined as a state during which authorized users are unable to use the Cloud Components to authenticate user identity in order to gain access to protected services, systems and applications.
 Service Unavailability does not include any unavailability that results from: (a) suspension or termination of the Service pursuant to the terms of the Agreement, (b) factors outside of our reasonable control, including without limitation, any force majeure event, internet accessibility problem beyond our ISP environment, network, software, equipment or other technology, (c) the licensed software hosted by you, and (d) any maintenance window for scheduled routine system maintenance.

-Service Unavailability means the inability of the email filtering service to receive and process email in substantial conformance with Forcepoint’s published Documentation for the email filtering service, as may be updated by Forcepoint from time to time, on behalf of the Customer and measured during any given calendar month. • In the event of Service Unavailability for more than 0.001% of any calendar month, Customer may be eligible for a Service Credit equal to 1 day for each 2-hour period of Service Unavailability, subject to a maximum credit of 5 days in any 1 month.
+Service Unavailability means a period when the Network Infrastructure fails to process proxied traffic in substantial conformance with Forcepoint’s published Documentation as may be updated by Forcepoint from time to time, measured during any given calendar month. • In the event of Service Unavailability for 0.1% or more of any calendar month, Customer may be eligible for a Service Credit equal to 1 day for each 2-hour period of Service Unavailability, subject to a maximum credit of 5 days in any 1 calendar month.

 Service Unavailability is defined as the inability of the MFA to receive and process requests and generate and dispatch OTPs substantially in accordance with the published online Documentation for the MFA, and measured during any given calendar month.
 Service Unavailability does not include failures of networks or systems (servers, hardware and associated software) outside of our control that are involved in the delivery of OTPs (including but not limited to CPaaS providers used for OTP delivery by SMS or Email Service Providers used for delivery of OTPs by email).